First Avenue Night Club - HauntedHouses.com

 HISTORY OF MANIFESTATIONS:

-Sometime in the hiThe story of the building, a woman hung herself in one of the stalls in the women's bathroom.
-This club has long been a favorite with the people of Minneapolis, as a place to relax, enjoy the music and dance!
+Sometime in the history of the building, a woman hung herself in one of the stalls in the women's bathroom.

 The entity of a blonde woman, wearing a green jacket: